Skip to main content

 How do I delete my account?

 Open HypoMe › Settings › Delete Account.
 This permanently removes your experiments, entries, settings, and account credentials.
 The process is irreversible.
-A small amount of data persists after deletion (server logs, crash reports, Apple’s own transaction records) — see § 4 of our Privacy Policy for the exact list.
+A small amount of data persists after deletion (server logs, crash reports, Apple’s and Stripe’s own billing records) — see § 5 of our Privacy Policy for the exact list.

 What about community-shared data?